|Elliott Sound Products||Valve Circuit Analysis|

 Unlike a transistor circuit where various parameters are more or less fixed (such as the base-emitter voltage), many things can change in a valve circuit.
 They don't even remain fixed once the design is complete - as the valves age, voltages change.
 Some relationships are absolute - if the current through the plate resistor of a valve stage is known for example, then we know that the current through the cathode resistor is the same - it cannot be different unless there is a serious fault somewhere.
 Ohm's law tells us the current through the plate and cathode resistors, based on their value and the voltage measured across either or both of them.

 Tone control stages generally follow a set pattern.
 The most common tone control 'stack' is much the same for nearly all valve guitar amps, with the main variations being in component values.
 Unlike hi-fi amps, guitar amp tone controls generally don't have a flat setting - there may be a specific setting that's 'almost flat', but if it happens it's more by accident than design.
 There are often other changes throughout the circuit that boost treble response, and/ or cut bass response.
+This includes so-called 'contour' controls, which are all different.

 There are numerous phase splitter designs, and each has its place in the world.
 Some are much better than others, but the ideal circuit depends on many different things.
 The biggest influence is the type of output valve used - some need far more signal on the control grid than others, and even the bias point of the output stage valves influences the selection of the phase splitter.
 Then there are output stages, and combined with power supplies there are several things that are often done poorly.
 Each section is covered separately, although there is regularly some degree of overlap.